Step 5: Applying for a mortgage

 Why should I start the process before viewing houses?

-Buying a house is a lengthy process, and the last thing you want is to pick a house only to be delayed by red tape as your mortgage is being sorted.
+Buying a house is a lengthy process, and the last thing you want is to fall in love with a house only to be delayed by red tape as your mortgage is being sorted.

 In that time, a savvier buyer could snap up the property from under your nose.